thewh1teagle/template-test/.github/pull_request_template.md

 ## Quick summary

+*write a few words about what this PR changes to help others review faster — delete this line before submitting*

 i did something like...
-(write a few words about what this PR changes to help others review faster)

-anything special or worth mentioning?
+*just a quick note about anything special or worth mentioning — delete this line before submitting*
-(just a quick note helps for later)

 ---